swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

 ### Form Parameters

-Form parameters are used to describe the payload of requests with the `Content-Type` of:
+Form parameters are used to describe the payload of requests with `Content-Type` of:

 * `application/x-www-form-urlencoded` (used to POST primitive values and arrays of primitive values).